-Safety Equipment Requirements Note: Organizing Authorities may add or delete items based on the conditions of their specific races.
-Effective Date: January 1, 2022, version 2022.0 1 Overall 1.0.3 Definition Nearshore: Races primarily sailed during the day, close to shore, in relatively protected waters.
+/ Section Requirement 1 Overall 1.03 Definition Nearshore: Races primarily sailed during the day, close to shore, in relatively protected waters.
 1.1 The Safety Equipment Requirements establish uniform minimum equipment and training standards for a variety of boats racing in differing conditions.
 These regulations do not replace, but rather supplement, the requirements of applicable local or national authority for boating, the Racing Rules of Sailing, the rules of Class Associations and any applicable rating rules.
 1.2 Responsibility The safety of a boat and her crew is the sole and inescapable responsibility of the "person in charge", as per RRS 46, who shall ensure that the boat is seaworthy and manned by an experienced crew with sufficient ability and experience to face bad weather.
 S/he shall be satisfied as to the soundness of hull, spars, rigging, sails and all gear.
 S/he shall ensure that all safety equipment is at all times properly maintained and safely stowed and that the crew knows where it is kept and how it is to be used.
 1.2.1 Responsibility, Investigations Should there be an incident during a race the Organizing Authority or US Sailing may conduct an investigation to determine the facts of the incident and provide recommendations.
 By participating in a race conducted under the SER, the person in charge, each competitor and boat owner agrees to reasonably cooperate with the organizing authority and US Sailing in the development of an independent incident report.
 1.3 Inspections A boat may be inspected at any time by an equipment inspector or measurer appointed for the event.
-If she does not comply with these regulations, her entry may be rejected or she will be subject to a protest filed by the RC.
+If a boat does not comply with these regulations, its entry may be rejected or it will be subject to a protest filed by the RC.
 A Violation of the Safety Equipment Requirements may result in a penalty other than disqualification.
 1.4 Equipment and Knowledge All equipment required shall function properly, be regularly checked, cleaned and serviced, and be of a type, size and capacity suitable for the intended use and size of the boat and the size of the crew.
 This equipment shall be readily accessible while underway and, when not in use, stored in such a way that deterioration is minimized.
 1.5 Secure Storage A boat's heavy items such as batteries, stoves, toolboxes, anchors, chain and internal ballast shall be secured.
-1.7 Watertight A boat's hull, including, deck, coach roof, windows, hatches and all other parts, shall form an integral watertight unit, and any openings in it shall be capable of being immediately secured to maintain this integrity.
-2 Hull and Structure 2.2.3 Stability A boat with moveable or variable ballast (water or canting keel) shall comply with the requirements of Appendix K. 2.5.3 Dewatering A best shall have a manual hilds numb of at least a 10 CDM (27.9 liter per minute) canacity pumps A boat shall have a manual bilge pump of at least a 10 GPM (37.8 liter per minute) capacity.
-3 Safety Equipment 3.1.3 Lifejackets Each crewmember shall have a life jacket intended for small boat sailing or other active boating.
-Each such life jacket shall be USCG, ISO, or applicable government approved or shall meet the ocean requirement of 3.1.1.
-3.3.1 Navigation Lights A boat racing between sunset and sunrise shall carry navigation lights that meet U. S. Coast Guard or applicable government requirements mounted so that they will not be obscured by the sails nor be located below deck level.
-3.4 Fire Extinguishers A boat shall carry fire extinguisher(s) that meets U.S. Coast Guard or applicable government requirements, when applicable.
-3.5 Sound Producing Equipment A boat shall carry sound-making devices that meets U.S. Coast Guard or applicable government requirements, when applicable.
+1.7 Watertight Integrity A boat's hulls and amas, including, deck, coach roof, windows, hatches and all other parts, shall form an integral watertight unit, and any openings in it shall be capable of being immediately secured to maintain this integrity.
+Centerboard and daggerboard trunks and the like shall not open to the interior of the hull unless the opening is watertight and situated entirely above the waterline floating level in normal trim.
+1.9 Sailing without power The crew of a boat must demonstrate that normal sailing functions (including but not limited to: raising and lowering sails; trimming sails; steering; raising and lowering dagger boards; positioning canting centerboards and moveable ballast; operating bilge pumps; rotating masts (if applicable); and deploying safety gear) can be performed in the event of a complete loss of power.
+2 Hull and Structure 2.7.3 Mechanical Propulsion A boat's engine and generator installation (if so equipped) must conform to ABYC, ISO, or U.S. Coast Guard standards.